Semester One 2012

 Not sure where you are going with your research degree?
 What do you need to do to position yourself for a career in academia?
 What other options exist outside academia?
 Come to this session to hear about what you can be doing now to focus your career.
 Think about how to put a good application together, how to enhance your experience in your online applications.
 What additional skills and attributes has your PhD equipped you with.
 We will also look at how researchers can connect and collaborate with the right people in order to develop career prospects.
 Finally, how to interview confidently both within and outside university.
 This career development session is designed to start you thinking about your next careers steps.

-Julie Doherty, the Postgraduate Career Development Officer, conducted a special 50 minute workshop session for Faculty of Education and Social Work higher degree research students.
+Julie Doherty, the Postgraduate Career Development Officer, conducted a special 50 minute workshop session for Sydney School of Education and Social Work higher degree research students.

 Click here to download the Powerpoint presentation from this workshop. (ppt, 3.36MB)